 Outbounders is a close-up on the many human stories that contribute to our collective journey of Homeward Bound.
-It provides a glimpse into the lives, dreams, fears, ideas and hopes of people who have been part of this movement.
+It provides a glimpse into the lives, dreams, fears, ideas and hopes of people who have been part of this groundbreaking project.
 Yes, this means the participants and the faculty and those at the centre of each voyage.
 But it’s also all the people around them and all the supporters who want to share a story of how Homeward Bound has touched their lives.
 It pays tribute to the thousands of humans who make it possible for the projected 1000 women to get to Antarctica and become champions for great leadership, for science and for our planet.

 Over the 10 years of Homeward Bound, we hope the Outbounders becomes a shared history of the millions of tiny moments that make a movement.
 We’d love you to share a story of your own, or one of someone else you know, where Homeward Bound inspired, touched or changed someone or something in your lives, or simply made the world a little better.
 Post your story on Facebook, Instagram or Twitter using #HBOutbounders and tagging Homeward Bound.
 OX